 Using Structural, for example, employees are able to include work experience, course and learning completion, availability, and even personality data on their individual profiles.
 These profiles are entirely searchable by everyone in the organization.
 As such, if an operations team within Kelly’s organization is feeling particularly slammed this month and could use some extra help on projects, a member of the team can easily search for employees with interest in operations and advanced Excel skills.
 That teammate would add these filters and come up with a list of individuals including Kelly, who could be chosen to help out.
 Kelly isn’t limited by her job title as an Administrative Assistant, though she may have been if her professional capabilities weren’t available for everyone to see.

-In addition to the configurability of opportunities that was noted earlier, Opportunities in Structural can also support more sophisticated workflows.
+In addition to the ability to configure opportunities that was noted earlier, Opportunities in Structural can also support more sophisticated workflows.
 For example, your company may want to post jobs internally for a period of time, before sharing them through your Applicant Tracking System to external candidates.
 Structural can both integrate with your ATS to bring posted jobs into the Internal Opportunity Marketplace, but also to push those jobs externally based on your business needs.

 For opportunities inside your organization, you can optionally ask questions of those who are interested in participating.
 For example, you may ask them to share their motivation for attending a course or event represented as an opportunity as part of the step of them expressing their interest.